I have lived on the prairies my whole life. We took a trip to Banff, AB in high school and it was such a beautiful sight!

 Since this piece is designed to be hung on the wall, the wrong side is not overly important, but I know you like seeing it.
 It’s good to know what to expect!

-Wrong side of my overlay mosaic sample.
-My attempt at blocking without pinning it to a board.
+Photo shows my attempt at blocking without pinning it to a board.

 Get the Pattern